MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-metrics-azure-data.md

  - Customer error logs

 > [!Note]
-> Linux Diagnostics extension on Azure Stack are not supported.
+> Linux Diagnostics Extension on Azure Stack is not supported.

 ### Host and Guest VM metrics

 The previously listed compute resources have a dedicated host VM and guest OS.
 The host VM and guest OS are the equivalent of root VM and guest VM in Hyper-V hypervisor.
 You can collect metrics for both the host VM and the guest OS.
-In addition, you can collect diagnostics logs for the guest OS.
-A list of collectible metrics for Host and Guest VM metrics on Azure Stack are available at [Supported metrics with Azure Monitor on Azure Stack](azure-stack-metrics-supported.md).
+You can also collect diagnostics logs for the guest OS.
+A list of collectible metrics for host and guest VM metrics on Azure Stack are available at [Supported metrics with Azure Monitor on Azure Stack](azure-stack-metrics-supported.md).

 ### Activity log

 You can search the activity logs for information about your compute resources as seen by the Azure Stack infrastructure.
 The log contains information such as times when resources are created or destroyed.
-The activity logs on Azure Stack is consistent with Azure.
+The activity logs on Azure Stack are consistent with Azure.
 For more information, see the description of [Activity log overview on Azure](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs).

 ## Azure monitor sources: everything else

 ![Azure Monitor on Azure Stack sources - everything else](media//azure-stack-metrics-azure-data/azs-monitor-othersubset.png)

-### Resources - Metrics and Diagnostics logs
+### Resources - metrics and diagnostics logs

 Collectible metrics and diagnostics logs vary based on the resource type.
 A list of collectible metrics for each resource on Azure Stack is available at supported metrics.
 For more information, see [Supported metrics with Azure Monitor on Azure Stack](azure-stack-metrics-supported.md).